US Marines whose comrades died defending Kabul airport return home - ExBulletin

 The Marine Corps did not give reporters full access to speak with returning Marines and their families, although some spoke briefly to the media.

-Frazier declined to comment on the end of the mission in Afghanistan, saying, “I’m just here to see my son.”
+Frazier declined to comment on the end of the mission in Afghanistan, saying: I am just here to see my son.

 The Marines were killed less than 10 days after the Taliban took Kabul and control of Afghanistan, a surprisingly swift takeover as US forces retreated from nearly 20 years of war.